taogen-docs/technical-interview-questions/interview-technical-questions/java/java-web-servlet-and-jsp-interview-questions.md

 ### Q: What is different between web server and application server?

-A **web server** responsibility is to handler HTTP requests from client browsers and respond with HTML response.
+A **web server** responsibility is **to handler HTTP requests** from client browsers and **respond with HTML response**.
 A web server understands HTTP language and runs on HTTP protocol.
 Apache Web Server is kind of a web server and then we have specific containers that can execute servlets and JSPs known as the servlet container, for example, Tomcat.
-**Application Servers** provide additional features such as Enterprise JavaBeans support, JMS Messaging support, Transaction Management, etc. So we can say that the Application server is a web server with additional functionalities to help developers with enterprise applications.
+**Application Servers** **provide additional features** such as Enterprise JavaBeans support, JMS Messaging support, Transaction Management, etc. So we can say that the Application server is a web server with additional functionalities to help developers with enterprise applications.

 ### Q: Which HTTP method is non-idempotent?